Asset Building Programs

 If you are living on a low income, the Access to Benefits (A to B) program can help you get information about a variety of benefits available to you.

-Did your child attend the CSI program at a Winnipeg School Division #1 school between 2009 and 2014?
+Did your child attend the CSI Summer Learning Enrichment program?
 If so, they may have earned a $400 bursary for their education after high school!
 SEED works with the Boys and Girls Clubs of Winnipeg to manage the bursaries earned by CSI students.

 For agencies working with low income individuals facing multiple barriers.